2026 ACPNJ Scientific Meeting

 Accreditation Information

-2025 Scientific Meeting
+2026 Scientific Meeting

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the New Jersey of Academy of Family Physicians and the American College of Physician New Jersey Chapter.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the New Jersey Academy of Family Physicians and the American College of Physician New Jersey Chapter.
 The New Jersey Academy of Family Physicians is accredited by the ACCME to provide continuing medical education for physicians.

-The New Jersey Academy of Family Physicians designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credit(s)™.
+The New Jersey Academy of Family Physicians designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 6.0 MOC points in the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABIM MOC credit.